dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: Old text stays on screen when it should have been removed</summary>
-This could be resolved by using `stdscr.refresh()`, however this resulted in the cursor and text blinking in a high frequency.
+This could be resolved by using `stdscr.refresh()`, but this resulted in the cursor and text blinking at a high frequency.
 I opted to instead clear the rows of text and the timer before printing it out again.

 From:
 ```python